Excerpt from the Ontario Government’s ‘Newsroom’

 The fines were imposed by Justice of the Peace D. Florence.
 In addition to the fines, the court also imposed a 25-per-cent victim fine surcharge on the total, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Royal Edge Inc., was found guilty of violating section 66 of the ACT, subsection 1(b)
+Royal Edge Inc., was found guilty of a contravention of section 66 of the Ontario Occupational Health and Safety ACT, subsection 1(b) which states,

 “Every person who contravenes or fails to comply with an order or requirement of an inspector or a Director, is guilty of an offence and on conviction is liable to a fine of not more than $25,000 or to an imprisonment for a term of not more than 12 months, or to both.”